nufke/loxberry-jwt-auth-server/README.md

 # LoxBerry JWT Authentication Server

 Light-weight Authentication Server using JWT Access and Refresh Tokens.
-Includes user registration and token administration using a SQLite database.
+Includes user registration and token administration.

 The objective of the LoxBerry JWT Authentication Server is to offer user management, authentication and access for external applications (e.g. mobile Apps).